 Internal Memo to Our Members

-We resumed our weekly milonga this June, reflecting our determination to face the challenges of the pandemic with positivity, our confidence in managing the situation, and our trust in one another as a community.
-While COVID-19 remains a long-term reality, we refuse to let it prevent us from living and dancing.
-However, to ensure this, we must remain vigilant and take proactive measures to protect ourselves and each other.
+This past June, we resumed our weekly milonga, reaffirming our determination to face the challenges of the pandemic with positivity, confidence in our ability to manage the situation, and trust in one another.
+While it seems COVID-19 will continue for a long time, we refuse to let it keep us from living and dancing.
+However, to ensure this, we must remain vigilant and take proactive steps to protect ourselves and each other.

 The challenges we face extend beyond the virus itself.
-We are also contending with the selfish and irresponsible behaviors of many individuals in this country.
-Prioritizing personal liberties over collective safety, these individuals continue to travel, attend gatherings, and resist basic precautions such as wearing masks, practicing social distancing, adhering to quarantine measures, and getting vaccinated.
-As a result, despite being the wealthiest nation with some of the best medical resources and professionals globally, the United States has recorded over 50 million confirmed cases and more than 800,000 deaths—an unparalleled toll worldwide.
-Comparatively, China, with a population of 1.4 billion, has successfully contained the virus, while the U.S., with just a quarter of that population, still reports over 200,000 new cases daily.
-It is evident that ideology has played a significant role in exacerbating the impact of the virus here.
+Many individuals in this country continue to act irresponsibly, prioritizing personal liberties over collective well-being.
+By traveling, attending gatherings, and disregarding basic precautions—such as wearing masks, practicing social distancing, following quarantine measures, and getting vaccinated—they contribute to the ongoing spread of the virus.
+Despite having the world's best medical resources, the United States has recorded over 50 million confirmed cases and more than 800,000 deaths already—an unparalleled toll.
+In contrast, China, with a population of 1.4 billion, has largely contained the virus, while the U.S., with just a quarter of that population, continues to report over 200,000 new cases daily.
+Clearly, ideology has played a significant role in worsening the crisis here.

-Amid such circumstances, many public tango events, including festivals, marathons, and encuentros, have resumed or are preparing to resume in this country.
-We believe that this is ill-advised at present.
-Large gatherings of strangers from various locations, dancing in close embrace, substantially increase the risk of transmission.
-Just one infected individual could spread the virus to everyone present, who might then carry it to hotels, restaurants, airplanes, and their homes.
-Instead, we believe tango during the pandemic is best enjoyed in small, private milongas among dancers who know each other well and adhere to strict precautions.
-Groups should remain separate to minimize cross-infection.
+Even under these circumstances, many public tango events have prematurely resumed or are planning to.
+Large gatherings of dancers pose a significant transmission risk.
+A single infected individual could spread the virus to everyone present, who may then carry it to hotels, restaurants, airplanes, and their homes.
+Instead, we believe the safest way to enjoy tango during the pandemic is through small, private milongas with trusted dancers who adhere to strict precautions.
+Keeping groups separate minimizes cross-infection and enhances safety.

-1. Our events are temporarily closed to the public.
-Please refrain from bringing guests or new participants.
+1. Private Events Only – Our gatherings are temporarily closed to the public.
+Please do not bring guests or introduce new participants.

-2. All participants must be fully vaccinated, including receiving the booster shot.
+2. Full Vaccination Required – All attendees must be fully vaccinated, including receiving a booster shot.

-3. Masks must be worn, and hands should be sanitized frequently throughout the gathering.
+3. Masks & Hand Hygiene – Masks must be worn, and hands sanitized frequently throughout the event.

-5. Preventive measures should be followed in daily life, and risky activities should be avoided.
+5. Daily Precautions – Preventive measures should be followed in everyday life, and high-risk activities should be avoided.

-We appreciate everyone’s cooperation and commitment to keeping our community safe.
-Let’s continue dancing responsibly and fostering trust within our group.
+We deeply appreciate your cooperation and commitment to keeping our community safe.
+By dancing responsibly and supporting one another, we can continue to enjoy tango while fostering trust within our group.

 Subscribe to: